flaper87/developers-black-hole/content/on-communities-empower-humans-to-be-amazing.md

 [Zingtrain](https://www.zingtrain.com/) in June 2016 and it stuck with me.
 Not only it makes sense on paper but it's also true in reality.

-We spend a huge deal of time defining new processes in OpneStack that would help the community evolve and adapt itself and we see over and over how many of these processes change as soon as other humans start interacting with them.
+We spend a huge deal of time defining new processes in OpenStack that would help the community evolve and adapt itself and we see over and over how many of these processes change as soon as other humans start interacting with them.
 Sometimes this interaction ends up in processes being "officially" changed and many times